Burke, Wills, King and Yandruwandha National Heritage Place: The Fort Wills Depot

 Burke's advanced party consisted of William John Wills (surveyor, astronomical observer and second-in-command), John King (assistant and cameleer), Charles Gray (horse and supply handler and cook), William Brahe, William Patten and Thomas McDonough (assistants) and Dost Mahomet (cameleer).
 William Wright (now third-in-command) travelled with the advance party as far as Torowoto to find water and the best course northwards before being sent back to Menindee by Burke to command the supply party.
 Wright along with two Aboriginal boys, Dick and an unnamed boy acted as guides for the party.

 The party made a total of eight camp sites as they travelled northwards along the Cooper Creek.
 They established the Fort Wills Depot on 11 November on the northern bank of the Bulloo Bulloo Waterhole.
 At Fort Wills, Burke once again split the party, forming his gulf party that would make its final dash to the Gulf of Carpentaria.
 Burke placed Brahe in charge of the "depot party" and instructed him to construct a fort to hold the remaining ammunition and supplies.
 Burke ordered Brahe to wait for the gulf party at Fort Wills for three months or until their supplies had been exhausted.
 Brahe was then to return to the Menindee Depot.
 Wills secretly instructed Brahe to wait for four months.
 Before leaving, Burke cautioned Brahe to have minimal contact with the Aboriginal people and use force if necessary to deter them.
-Despite this, local Aboriginal people visited the camp regularly and exchanged food and goods; there were incidences of occasional petty thieving.
+Despite this, local Aboriginal people visited the camp regularly and exchanged food and goods; there were incidents of occasional petty thieving.

 Brahe and the men under his charge remained at Fort Wills for four months.
 During this time they constructed a timber stockade to protect their supplies.
 The friendly overtures of the Aboriginal people that frequented the camp were often repelled by European gunfire.
 During the time that Brahe was at the depot he "shouted at, physically hit or fired on Aborigines on four occasions".
 Brahe's diary of 16 December notes that: "a large tribe of blacks came pestering us to go to their camp and have a dance, which we declined.
 They were very troublesome, and nothing but the threat to shoot them will keep them away".

 The Aboriginal people often persisted with efforts to engage with the explorers.
 Brahe noted:

 "Blacks passing now and then offering us nets and fish; we made it a rule never to accept the least thing from them, but made some of them little presents of left off clothes".